FractalWanderer/Obsidian-Programming/Kubernetes/Kubernetes Yaml File Definitions.md

 #### Kind

 > [!quoteno]
 > The type of resource you want to apply.
-For a full list, see [[Kubernetes Resource Definitions]]
+For a full list, see [[Kubernetes Declarative Resource Definitions]]

 #### Metadata
 ---